 We ensure that the topics or themes studied build upon prior learning and prepare pupils/students for the next step in their learning.
-The Religious Education Co-ordinator will provide each key stage Teacher with a 3year Long Term Plan that maps out the topics to be studied in each term.
-Teachers will use ‘Cornerstones’ for curriculum content and lesson plans for each unit of work for each term.
+The Religious Education Co-ordinator will provide each Key Stage Teacher with a 4 year Long Term Plan that maps out the topics, key questions to be studied and explored in each half term.
+Teachers will use Cornerstones or exemplar plans for Key Stage 1 and 2 for curriculum content and lesson plans.
 Teachers will differentiate the breadth of study to suit the individual needs of our pupils/students.
-As we have mixed key stage classes, at the end of each topic the objectives are highlighted to ensure year groups do not repeat topics.

-In Key Stage 3 pupils will build an increasingly sophisticated knowledge and depth of understanding of religion and beliefs.
-Pupils’ progress is recorded on ‘Earwig’ and individual books.
-Assessments are for B Squared, which is updated and reviewed twice yearly.
+In Key Stage 3, pupils will build an increasingly sophisticated knowledge and depth of understanding of religion and beliefs.
+Building on prior learning pupils/students can study religious and non-religious views using a wide range of subject specific vocabulary.

 Assessment at Villa Real School is continuous and of the whole REAL curriculum.
-Assessment is during and after learning and to ensure and assure progress for all.
-Assessment starts at each child’s unique starting point.
-Our assessment schedule focuses on moving our pupils/students onto the next stage of their learning and moving between key stages and pathways; and for life beyond school.
-Assessment is based on EHCP REAL objectives.
+Assessment is during and after learning to ensure and assure progress for all.
+Assessment starts at each pupils/students unique starting point.
+Our assessment schedule focuses on moving our pupils/students onto the next stage of their learning and moving between Key Stages and pathways; and for life beyond school.
+Assessment is based on EHCP and REAL objectives.

-Entry Level exams are assessed by AQA.
 Every class uses ongoing assessment to identify pupils/students who fall behind.
-Swift interventions and support is given immediately.
+Swift interventions and support plans are put in place accordingly.